usc-isi-i2/kgtk/docs/import/import_ntriples.md

   --validate [VALIDATE]
                         When true, validate that the result fields are good KGTK file format. (default=False).
+  --summary [SUMMARY]   When true, print summary statistics when done
+                        processing (also implied by --verbose).
+                        (default=False).
   --override-uuid OVERRIDE_UUID
                         When specified, override UUID generation for
                         debugging. (default=None).